German Village is one of the most popular destinations in Columbus.

 Pistacia Vera

 About: Pistacia Vera is a from-scratch, pastry kitchen that has become a total fan favorite over the years.
-Whether you’re craving sweet pastries, strong coffee, or a satisfying sandwich, you’ll find everything you need for breakfest & lunch at this adorable cafe.
+Whether you’re craving sweet pastries, strong coffee, or a satisfying sandwich, you’ll find everything you need for breakfast & lunch at this adorable cafe.

 Location: 541 South 3rd Street, Columbus, OH 43215